 #Warranties and Support

 Both brands include a standard 1-year manufacturer warranty.
-Neither offers standout customer service.
+Customer service for both is unremarkable.

 The real connectivity difference ties back to smart platforms.
 ONN Vizio OS models include Chromecast built-in and AirPlay 2 for casting from phones and laptops.
 ONN Roku models support AirPlay but not Chromecast.
 Westinghouse Roku models also support AirPlay but not Chromecast.